-Employment and other opportunities available at CFSC are listed below.
 Canadian Friends Service Committee is a small team and much of the work is done by volunteers, so employment opportunities are available only infrequently.
-CFSC is an equal opportunity employer and appreciates all interest but it is our policy only to respond to candidates who are invited to interview for a position.
+CFSC is an equal opportunity employer and appreciates all interest, but it is our policy only to respond to candidates who are invited to interview for a position.
 Thank you for your understanding.

-None at the present time.
-Please follow us on Facebook and Twitter and subscribe to our E-Newsletter to be informed if CFSC has any employment opportunities.
+None at present.
+Please follow us on Facebook and Twitter and subscribe to our E-News to be informed if CFSC has employment opportunities.

 Check the service opportunities page to learn about ways you can take positive actions to let your life speak.